dibyendumajumdar/ravi/ravi-tests/README.rst

 * mandel.lua
 * mandel.ravi - with optional types
 * mandel1.ravi - modified so that it can be JIT compiled
+* mandel1.lua - can be JIT compiled but also compatible with Lua

 Example LLVM and Ravi bytecode listings
 ---------------------------------------